"The world is in chaos. Blood flows like rivers. We, Emperor Taizong's youngest descendant, must—"

 "That—!"

 But then he stopped.
 The breath caught in his throat.
-A silence fell over the hall as the pieces clicked into place in his mind.
+A silence fell over the hall as the pieces clicked into place.

-His mind reeled backward to that long buried memory.
+His mind reeled backward to that long-buried memory.
 A name he had forgotten.
 A face he had dismissed as insignificant.
-A minor affair he had believed was just another troublesome remnant of a purged clan.
+It was a minor affair he had believed was just another troublesome remnant of a purged clan.
 He had given the command personally, expecting her to die quietly with the rest of her family's legacy.

 She hadn't.